bitlogik/OpenPGPpy/README.md

 `yum install python3-pip python3-pyscard python3-setuptools pcsc-lite-ccid`

 On some Linux, starts PCSCd service

 ```
 (sudo) systemctl start pcscd
 (sudo) systemctl enable pcscd
 ```

-It uses Pyscard, but this is listed in pip dependencies.
+It uses Pyscard, and this is listed in pip dependencies.
 So Pyscard is automatically installed when you install this package.
 In Linux, We recommend to install Pyscard using the distro package manager (see above).

 ### Installation of this library